aadyasingh55/BritishAirwaysPrediction/README.md

 ## Contributing
 Contributions to this project are welcome!
 Feel free to open issues for questions, bug reports, or feature requests.
 If you'd like to contribute code, please follow the standard open-source contribution guidelines.

+### Note

+This project was completed as part of my Data Science virtual programme and the provided code and analysis techniques are for educational purposes.

+## Acknowledgements

+We would like to thank the British Airways & Forage for providing the opportunity to work on this insightful project.

 Let's work together to drive informed decisions and enhance the flight booking experience at British Airways! ✈️📊🚀